Grace and Commitment: The Laity

 Everything you need for this course is provided on the course web site.
-Contact firstname.lastname@example.org -- Church in the 21st Century Center – if you’d prefer a hard copy of this issue (while they last).
+If you prefer a hard copy of the issue, email The Church in the 21st Century Center at firstname.lastname@example.org.

 A participant can expect to spend an average of approximately 4 hours each week.
 This commitment includes both the assigned reading and interaction online.

 The articles were written by various scholars, under the editorship of Dr. Edward P. Hahnenberg, associate professor of theology, Xavier University.